Consumer vs. Customer vs. Shopper: When to use what

 Customer: The biggest umbrella in the market

-Lastly, we look at the concept of the shopper.
-This segment is somewhere between a consumer and a customer.
+When evaluating consumer vs customer vs shopper, the term “shopper” is somewhere between a consumer and a customer.
 The term “shopper” is typically used when referring to a person looking to buy something tangible – like products in a supermarket.
 A shopper is someone who is simply browsing through certain goods in the market but has not necessarily made a purchase.

 Shoppers are also customers as they are in the market looking for the products being sold.
 That said, not all customers are shoppers.
 For example, people availing a service, like at a bank, an airline, or a telecom company, would be referred to as “customers” and not “shoppers”.
 Also, a shopper may not always be the end-user of a product, and hence is not a consumer.
 So, a shopper is more difficult to target, for their focus is wandering and can be grasped only by associational marketing ideas.